Samael1254/miniRT/README.md

 - deformation up and down the screen (fisheye)
 - Strong ambiant lighting with weak point lights creates weird shadows
 - Light halos and shadow rays are not refracted through transparent materials
+- Movements are discontinuous when post processing is activated

 ## 🫂 Acknowledgements
 Made in the context of a project in 42 school.